 Opened in 1974 in Dali’s home town of Figueres in Catalonia, the Dali museum also bears the distinction of being the largest surrealistic object in the world.
 The site originally housed the Municipal Theatre which was constructed in the 19th century and was destroyed in 1939 at the end of the Spanish Civil War.
-However, where everyone saw ruins, Dali saw an opportunity to create a piece of history and he built his museum.
+However, where everyone saw ruins, Dali saw an opportunity to create a piece of history and he built his museum which has become one of the most popular day trips from Barcelona.
 Currently, the Dali Theatre-Museum houses approximately 1,500 pieces of art of varying mediums from sculpture to painting and drawing, from engraving to photography and much more.

 Salvador Dalí Museum Tour

 Because of various exhibits that are somewhat extraneous of the permanent collection, there is always something new to discover.
 Even the museum tours vary.
 A one hour long tour of the museum with a volunteer guide may highlight Dali’s interest in Freud while another may place an emphasis on science, mathematics or art history as they relate to Dali’s life.

 Other tours are also available which focus on other featured artists such as Andy Warholj and there are even theme based shows.
 There is something for everyone and the variety appeals to a wide range of artistic and creative palates.
 Two hour, specialized tours are available but require advanced booking of at least two weeks.

 Of course, choosing to roam the museum on your own and explore its rich offerings is also a very viable option.
 You may want to set aside two hours or more if you are an avid fan of Dali’s works.
 There is a clearly marked path for individuals who wish to head out on their own.